ngagnon/Pocosearch/README.md

 var results = pocosearch.Search(query); // or SearchAsync();
 var articles = results.GetDocumentsOfType<Article>();

-// each search result is an object with:
+// Each search result is an object with:
+// {
 //     Score = search score,
 //     Document = the corresponding article
+// }
 ```

 Check out [building search queries](doc/search-queries.md) to learn more.